 Sidelong Glance is back on the boards!
 We are preparing to take Wild Laughter to Dublin’s beautiful Smock Alley theatre on Friday 18 November 2016, for a special one-off performance, drawing on new material to tell Albert's story.
 More details to follow here soon...

+A Clown of Real Life: the performance worlds of Albert James is currently on display at the English Faculty Library, Cambridge.
 This exhibition showcases things that remain from the moment in cultural history to which Albert the actor belonged: programmes, photographs and scores from late nineteenth century London's Theatreland.
 Accounts of Albert's public life are complemented … Continue reading Visit the clown before Christmas